 Overview

-The National Water Center has successfully rolled out Flood Inundation Mapping (FIM) for 30% of the US Population covering portions of eastern Texas, through the Southern Plains and Mid-Mississippi Valley, portions of the Tennessee Valley, Ohio River Valley, Mid-Atlantic, and southern portions of the Northeast United States.
-FIM services are also available for the Pacific Northwest, and Puerto Rico.
-Unlike previous iterations of flood maps, this new service estimates the flooded area for not just large rivers and gauged streams, but every little creek, bayou, and headwater stream within the domain.
+The National Water Center has successfully rolled out Flood Inundation Mapping (FIM) for 30% of the U.S. population, covering parts of eastern Texas, the Southern Plains, Mid-Mississippi Valley, Tennessee Valley, Ohio River Valley, Mid-Atlantic, and southern portions of the Northeast.
+FIM services are also available in the Pacific Northwest and Puerto Rico.
+Unlike previous iterations of flood maps, this new service estimates flooded areas not only for large rivers and gauged streams but also for smaller creeks, bayous, and headwater streams within the domain.

 Set-Up

 To access these services, point your browser to the National Water Prediction Service (NWPS) homepage.
-NWPS replaced the venerable Advanced Hydrologic Prediction Service (AHPS) you may be familiar with.
-When you land on the NWPS page, you’ll be greeted by the default look at the nation’s stream gauges with both observed and forecast stream conditions turned on.
+NWPS has replaced the venerable Advanced Hydrologic Prediction Service (AHPS).
+Upon arrival, you’ll see the nation’s stream gauges with both observed and forecast stream conditions displayed.

-The larger icons symbolize the forecast stream condition (e.g. Action Stage, Minor Flooding, etc) and the small icon is the current stream condition.
+The larger icons indicate forecast stream conditions (e.g., Action Stage, Minor Flooding), while the smaller icon represents the current condition.

-In this example, we can see a Flood Warning polygon under a stream with forecast Minor Flood and its current condition is normal/no-flood.
+In this example, a Flood Warning polygon appears over a stream forecast for Minor Flooding, although its current condition is normal/no flood.

 Flood Mapping!

-If you have the National Water Model turned on, you can find the FIM in areas where streams are highlighted and within the FIM boundary and either not forecast for flood or ungaged.
+If you enable the National Water Model layer, you can view FIM in areas where streams are highlighted within the boundary—even if they are ungauged or not currently forecasted for flooding.

 National Water Model is signaling 50% AEP flow on the Green River near McClean, KY.
 If we zoom in, we can see what that looks like in the model.